| Tomoaki Goto USA, 2008 |

 Bahamas - Eritrea

 I wanted to animate an aspect about both countries that isn't widely known.
 The characteristic both countries share is their love for soccer (or euro football) and track.
 In the animation, the viewer is taken through an optical journey that illustrates the two sports individually and, at times, simultaneously.
-A soccer ball travels throughout the entire piece, tying the two countries together visually. |
+A soccer ball travels throughout the entire piece, tying the two countries together visually. [ This animation was created at Gwen Frostic School of Art, Western Michigan University, USA, with Associate Professor Adriane Little ] |

-| Irena Paskali MK, 2007 |
+Irena Paskali MK, 2007 |

 Ex-Yugoslavia

 It was a country with different cultures, religions, a lot of symbols and with beautiful, nice songs - mosaics of beauty.
-One day the symbols started to mix, to become crazy.
-It falls into a chaos, which is continuing until today.
+One day the symbols started to mix, to go crazy.
+It fell into a chaos, which is continuing until today.
 And now we are many countries, many crazy countries - and they call us banana republics. |

 ![]() |

-Caribbean Carnivals (Ghana - Puerto Rico - Congo (Kinshasa) - Antigua & Barbuda - Togo - Trinidad & Tobago - Gambia - Dominica - Gabun - Haiti - Benin - Dominican Rep. - Cape Verde - Barbados - Mali - Saint Vincent & Grenadines - Senegal - Grenada - Cameroon) Caribbean Carnivals and their African roots - flags from west and central Africa, flags from the Caribbean islands, and images with carnival figures.
+Caribbean Carnivals (Ghana - Puerto Rico - Congo (Kinshasa) - Antigua & Barbuda - Togo - Trinidad & Tobago - Gambia - Dominica - Gabun - Haiti - Benin - Dominican Republic - Cape Verde - Barbados - Mali - Saint Vincent & Grenadines - Senegal - Grenada - Cameroon) Caribbean Carnivals and their African roots - flags from west and central Africa, flags from the Caribbean islands, and images with carnival figures.
 The transition from an African to a Caribbean flag shows pale colours, because white is often the colour for death and mourning in Africa - so was the way for people who were brought as slaves to the Caribbean.
-The transition from a Caribbean to an African flag shows carnival figures and masks that remind the ritual cultures of Africa. |
+The transition from a Caribbean to an African flag shows carnival figures, costumes and masks that are reminiscent of African cultures. |

-| Amir Scheulen + Frank Köhnen DE, 2007 |
+Amir Scheulen + Frank Köhnen DE, 2007 |

-The History of the German Flag
+History of the German Flag

-The development of the German flag, from the Burschenschaft (liberal nationalist student fraternity - see 1848) to the flag of the modern Federal Republic of Germany, with historical background: the black-red-and-gold Burschenschaft tunic, the spiked helmet, the Iron Cross, the swastika, the Imperial Eagle, the flags of the Allies / victorious powers of World War II, and the two German flags prior to Reunification - all these stand for their times and symbolise specific periods of Germany's history. | ![]() |
+The development of the German flag, from the Burschenschaft (liberal nationalist student fraternity - see 1848) to the flag of the modern Federal Republic of Germany, with historical background: the black-red-and-gold Burschenschaft tunic, the spiked helmet, the Iron Cross, the swastika, the Imperial Eagle, the flags of the Allies / victorious powers of World War II, and the two German flags prior to Reunification - all these stand for their times and symbolise specific periods of Germany's history. | ![]() | ||

-| Joanna Priestley
+Joanna Priestley

 USA, 2007 |

-This piece was inspired by sound.
+Harmonic Convergence (Bulgaria - Mongolia) This piece was inspired by sound.
 The traditional choral music of Bulgaria and Mongolia are related through harmonics and musical structure.
 Bulgaria is represented by a silhouette of the Balkan Mountains, the Queen’s Standard, the Bulgarian Coat of Arms, a country map and the rose, the national symbol.
 Mongolia is represented by a mandala, the treasured steed from the Coat of Arms, a country map and the elements of the soyombo (national symbol): flame (prosperity), sun, moon, yin yang fish (male and female, reason and wisdom), triangles (death to enemies), horizontal rectangles (honesty and fairness between rulers and the people), vertical rectangles (fortress, strength of friendship). |

-| Christoph Frei
+Christoph Frei

 CH, 2006 |